imengyuan/Bioinfo-pipelines/population genetics/lecture12_Align&CallSNP/01align/README.md

 ### BamCount
-contants two scripts which can generate the basic count of the bam file:
+contains two scripts which can generate the basic count of the bam file:
 ```
 DepthCoverage.pl …… for depth and coverage information